Compare & Book Online with Chamonix.net

 Day 11 Tre le Champ Cheserys - Flégère Chamonix 4.5h

-At the end of August, each year, the trails around the Mont Blanc get really busy for one of the most amazing competitions ever organized - The Ultra Trail du Mont Blanc - so keep this in mind when planning your hike of the Tour du Mont Blanc.
+Each year, in the last days of August, the trails around the Mont Blanc get really busy.
+This is because of one of the most amazing human competitions ever organized on this planet - The Ultra Trail du Mont Blanc - so keep this in mind when planning your hike of the Tour du Mont Blanc.